Updated for 2020

 16. Are there categories just for digital publications?

 Yes.
 While written and visual content from tablet magazines and magazine websites is eligible in most written, visual, editorial, best magazines and special categories, there are also over 20 categories specific to digital content in our Digital Publishing Awards, a bilingual program created specifically for Canadian digital publishers.
-Submissions for the Digital Publishing Awards are being accepted from January 2 to 31, 2019.
+Submissions for the Digital Publishing Awards are being accepted from December 9, 2019 to January 23rd, 2020.

 17. Can I submit work that was commissioned for a print magazine but published online?